So far, foreign reporters in Pyongyang see sights, but not main show

 Even state television did not carry live coverage from the congress, and only the presence of a ring of roughly one hundred guards, dressed in identical business suits and holding umbrellas in the rain, gave clues that Kim might be there.

-When journalists returned to the press centre at their hotel, cloistered on an island on the Taedong River, four large flat screen TVs had been turned on for the first time.
+When journalists returned to the press center at their hotel, cloistered on an island on the Taedong River, four large flat screen TVs had been turned on for the first time.

-Instead of the congress, the morning's TV programmes included Korean People's Army concerts and old propaganda films.
+Instead of the congress, the morning's TV programs included Korean People's Army concerts and old propaganda films.

 Late on Friday night, state TV aired a recording of the leader's opening remarks.